 Decker Island: Construction on this tidal restoration project started and was completed in 2018.
 Approximately 110 acres of credit are expected for this project.
-See link to website for video and more detail https://water.ca.gov/News/Blog/2018/Nov-18/Decker-Island-Project
+See the link to DWR's website for video and more details: https://water.ca.gov/ News/Blog/2018/Nov-18/Decker-Island-Project.

 Nine additional tidal restoration projects are in the planning phase and are expected to be completed by 2022.
-The current estimate is that these projects along with Yolo Flyway Farms, Tule Red, and Decker will give DWR more than 9,000 acres of credit for Delta smelt tidal habitat.
+The current estimate is that these projects, along with Yolo Flyway Farms, Tule Red, and Decker will give DWR more than 9,000 acres of credit for Delta smelt tidal habitat.
 These projects also provide floodplain habitat for protected salmon.